 It's very common for the water in a turtle tank to go cloudy during the initial cycling process.
 Don't worry about that.
 It's what we call a bacteria "bloom," and it's normal during cycling.
 The bacteria need the turtles to produce the ammonia and wastes that the bacteria eat, and the turtles need the bacteria to help keep the tank clean; and it takes a while for all this to balance out.

 UV Sterilizers or clarifiers use Ultraviolet C light to destroy algae, most bacteria, and many viruses, fungi, and parasites that are exposed to the light.
-Usually they don't bother friendly bacteria because most of them live inside the filter and on the substrate, not freely in the water.
+Usually they don't bother friendly bacteria because most of those guys live inside the filter and on the substrate, not in the water.

 If you like, you may be able to speed up the cycling process a bit.
 If you already have your turtle(s) and need to get them into the habitat, then you may have no choice other than to use one of the following quick-start cycling methods.

 The first way is to introduce something into the turtle tank from another turtle tank that is healthy and fully-cycled.
 There are four ways you can do this.